 VAD, like DaaS, is cloud-native, but its aim is to streamline the cloud desktop experience and decouple it from the operating system.
 Instead of trying to replicate Windows OS on endpoint devices, VAD prioritizes providing users with all of their critical apps, regardless of which device they’re using.

 The result is a true, platform-agnostic cloud desktop that’s easier to use, more secure and better suited to most workflows.
-Virtual App Delivery allows users to work with the same desktop-class Windows software they’re accustomed to, yet it enables them to access that software seamlessly and on demand from a Chromebook, Mac laptop, Android smartphone, iOS mobile devices (e.g., iPad, iPhone) or even a Linux desktop.
+Virtual App Delivery allows users to work with the same Windows desktop software they’re accustomed to, yet it enables them to access that software seamlessly and on demand from a Chromebook, Apple Mac laptop, Android smartphone, iOS mobile devices (e.g., iPad, iPhone) or even a Linux desktop.
 Any device with a modern HTML5 browser.

 And because VAD was designed for the cloud computing era, it takes full advantage of high-performance cloud infrastructure for better scalability, optimization and security than VDI or DaaS.

-Cameyo: A versatile, cost-effective cloud desktop
+Cameyo: A versatile, cost-effective cloud pc

-As the innovator of Virtual App Delivery, Cameyo freed the cloud desktop from its reliance on the Windows operating system.
+As the innovator of Virtual App Delivery, Cameyo freed the cloud PC from its reliance on the Windows operating system.
 The result is an ultra-flexible, Windows-independent cloud desktop that users can access from any device.

 With Cameyo, users are able to connect to select applications via an HTML5-capable web browser, such as Chrome, Safari or Firefox.
 Although the connection is HTTPS-encrypted and secured through multiple technologies, for the user it’s as quick and as straightforward as clicking on a web bookmark (or an app icon, using Caemyo PWAs).
 They can then work with the desktop versions of their applications in real-time.
 That’s how Cameyo makes it possible to run CPU-intensive applications like the Adobe Creative Suite and AutoCAD on a Chromebook.

-If you want to empower your people with the right tools they need for remote and hybrid work but you don’t want to drag all the legacy issues of the Windows operating system into the cloud, then VAD is the cloud desktop experience you’re looking for.
+If you want to empower your people with the right tools they need for remote and hybrid work but you don’t want to drag all the legacy issues of the Windows operating system into the cloud, then VAD is the cloud PC experience you’re looking for.
 Sign up for your free trial of Cameyo today and discover why it’s more effective (and far more cost-effective) than complex VDI or DaaS implementations.
 Or, if you’re still wondering whether VAD is right for your use case, request a demo to have one of our engineers take you through the specifics.